carbon-language/carbon-lang/docs/design/generics/terminology.md

 and other type constraints.

-If you have an interface with type parameters, there is a question of whether a type can have default impls for different combinations of type parameters, or if you can only have a single default impl (in which case you can directly infer the type parameters given just a type implementing the interface).
+If you have an interface with type parameters, there is a question of whether a type can have multiple impls for different combinations of type parameters, or if you can only have a single impl (in which case you can directly infer the type parameters given just a type implementing the interface).
 You can always infer associated types.

 ## Type constraints